 Timing on Notice of LOB Increases.
-This bill requires a notice to the state board by April 1 if districts wish to increase their LOB authority for the next year.
-It is highly unlikely that districts will know of this requirement before April 1, 2018, as the bill is not even out of committee merely weeks before this deadline.
-This has the effect of denying any LOB increase for FY19 because the April 1 deadline cannot be met.
+This bill requires a notice to the state board by March 15 if districts wish to increase their LOB authority for the next year.
+It is highly unlikely that districts will know of this requirement before March 15, 2018, as the bill is not even out of committee and the deadline has passed.
+In the current year, the bill has the effect of denying any LOB increase for FY19 because the March 15 deadline cannot be met.

-Additionally, in most years, the legislature has not completed its work on school funding for the next year by this April 1 deadline.
-This leaves local districts to guess at any amount of LOB that may be needed to meet the April 1 deadline.
+Additionally, in most years, the legislature has not completed its work on school funding for the next year by this March 15 deadline.
+This leaves local districts to guess at any amount of LOB that may be needed to meet the March 15 deadline.
+Districts that guess wrong on the funding to be provided by the legislature will be denied access to funding.
+This is a violation of the equity rule.